Head and Neck Cancer

-Treatment of Head & Neck Cancer in Houston
+Treatment of Head and Neck Cancer in Houston

-The Memorial Hermann and UT Health oral, head and neck cancer program includes screening, diagnostics, therapeutic intervention, supportive care team orientation and survivorship.
+The Memorial Hermann and UT Health oral, head and neck cancer program includes screening symptoms, diagnostics, therapeutic intervention, treatment, supportive care team orientation and survivorship.

 Coordinated care is provided by a multidisciplinary team of specialists in these areas:

-Surgery is performed at Memorial Herrmann-Texas Medical Center.
-Follow-up radiation and medical oncology therapies are provided close to home in one of six Memorial Hermann locations: Northeast, Northwest, Southeast, Southwest, Texas medical center and The Woodlands.
+Surgery is performed at Memorial Hermann - Texas Medical Center.
+Follow-up radiation and medical oncology therapies are provided close to home in one of six Memorial Hermann locations: Northeast, Northwest, Southeast, Southwest, Texas Medical Center and The Woodlands.